 Spice up taco night with this Instant Pot Carnitas Recipe.
 The flavors are rich and the perfect addition to your next meal.
 The shredded pork also works great in quesadillas, on salads or in rice bowls.

 You guys went crazy for my Easy Slow Cooker Pork Carnitas Recipe that I shared a couple of years ago.
-It really is so easy and full of flavor.
-It makes the perfect shredded pork for all your favorite Mexican inspired dishes.

-A lot of you have requested more pressure cooker and Instant pot recipes.
-You will love how easy this Instant Pot Carnitas Recipe is to make.
 I use this shredded pork in rice bowls, quesadillas, tacos and enchiladas or you can freeze the pork for a busy night which is always a great option.

 You might be wondering what carnitas are?
-Carnitas, literally meaning “little meats”, is a dish of Mexican cuisine.
+Carnitas, meaning “little meats”, is a dish of Mexican cuisine.
 They are made by simmering or braising the pork in oil until tender.

 Today’s recipe uses a pressure cooker to create the tender meat.
 The meat becomes tender and juicy by cooking it in the acidity of lime juice and beef.
 Traditional carnitas isn’t usually cooked in beef but today’s recipe is.
 You will love the flavor it adds.

-In a small bowl, combine all of the spice rub ingredients (brown sugar, cumin, chili powder, garlic powder, onion powder, and salt).
+Step 1: Combine Spice Rub: In a small bowl, combine all of the spice rub ingredients (brown sugar, cumin, chili powder, garlic powder, onion powder, and salt).

 Sprinkle the spice mix evenly over both sides of the pork chops and rub them to make sure all of the spice rub sticks.

-Heat your Instant Pot on the Sauté-Normal function.
+Step 2: Sear the Pork: Heat your Instant Pot on the Sauté-Normal function.
 Add the olive oil and let it heat for another minute.

 When the oil is hot (but not yet smoking) add the pork chops and cook for 2 minutes.
 Turn the pork chops to the other side and cook for an additional 2 minutes.

-Once the pork chops are seared, add the beer and lime juice.
+Step 3: Add Beer and Lime Juice: Once the pork chops are seared, add the beer and lime juice.
 Switch the Instant Pot to the Pressure Cook Manual— Normal function and set the timer to 45 minutes.

-Attach the lid and ensure the pressure valve is in the “sealing” position.
+Step 4: Pressure Cook the Pork: Attach the lid and ensure the pressure valve is in the “sealing” position.

-Once the pork chops are seared, add the beer and lime juice.
-Secure lid and set to pressure cook for 10 minutes.
 Natural release for at least 10 minutes before releasing the remaining pressure and carefully remove the lid.

 NOTE: The Instant Pot will take about 5 minutes to come to pressure and then will begin counting down from 10 minutes.